 Mindfulness training is evidence-based education that effectively reduces stress, anxiety and depression, and can be offered alongside other organizational leadership and wellbeing initiatives, to improve engagement, creativity, performance and wellbeing.

-According to PWC, creating a mentally healthy workplace for your organisation with workshops of this type, can bring you a positive return on investment (ROI) of 2.3.
+According to PWC, creating a mentally healthy workplace for your organization with workshops of this type, can bring you a positive return on investment (ROI) of 2.3.